 About Mother Leia

-My skill set as a spiritual mentor come from my faith-filled and contemplative living, coupled with my years of training and experience as a Chaplain, Spiritual Director, Pastoral/Spiritual/Bereavement Counselor, Director of Faith Formation, Pastoral Associate, Retreat Director and a Reiki Master.
-My clinical pastoral care experience is wide and varied: from neonatal intensive care to trauma to end-of-life care.
-I worked in a variety of settings; i.e., parishes, hospitals, long-term care facilities, hospices, and private homes.
-I have had the privilege of journeying with people from all walks of life with different faiths, beliefs, cultures, ethnicities, sexual orientations, age groups, and economic status.
-I have served as a member of interdisciplinary care team for many years.
-I specialize in assessing psycho-spiritual pains; as well as, in providing palliative and end-of-life care.
-My clinical expertise includes but not limited to: psycho-spiritual assessments, non-pharmacological interventions, mind-body medicine, and education/training.
-For educational and training purposes, I created a PowerPoint on “Triquetra of Human Needs,” a holistic model, where I demonstrate the complexity of a whole person and clearly illustrate the interconnectedness of physiological, psychosocial, and psycho-spiritual needs.
+My skill set as a spiritual mentor come from my deeper faith-filled and contemplative Self; coupled with my years of training and experience as a Chaplain, Spiritual Director, Pastoral/Spiritual/Bereavement Counselor, Director of Faith Formation, Pastoral Associate, Retreat Director and a Reiki Master.
+My clinical spiritual care experience is wide and varied: from neonatal intensive care to trauma to end-of-life care.
+In my ministry, I have the privilege of journeying with people from all walks of life with different faiths, beliefs, cultures, ethnicities, sexual orientations, age groups, and economic status.

 Thank you for taking the time to get to know me.
 Allow me to get to know you, too, that I may journey with you.

 Peace!
 Namaste!
 Shalom!
 Salaam! Śānti!